leafiy/comfyui_psd_smart_object/README.md

 ## Usage
 1. Place PSD/PSB mockups under `ComfyUI/input/psd` (or pass an absolute path).
-2. Use **PSD File Upload** to pick a PSD/PSB from `ComfyUI/input`.
-Its output plugs directly into **PSD Mockup Embedder**, so you never have to type the path.
+2. In **PSD Mockup Embedder**, click the default ComfyUI upload icon next to the `psd_file` dropdown to upload/refresh your PSD under `ComfyUI/input` (or pick an existing one from the list).
-3. Load your artwork with **Mockup Image Upload** (or any stock `Load Image` node) and connect its `IMAGE` output to the embedder.
+3. Load your artwork with any stock `Load Image` (or `Upload Image`) node and connect its `IMAGE` output to the embedder.
 Leave `smart_object_names` empty to target the first smart object automatically, or pass a comma-separated list to specify others.
-4. Feed everything into **PSD Mockup Embedder**.
+4. Trigger the workflow.
 The node outputs:
    - `mockup_image`: an `IMAGE` tensor that you can preview or post-process.
    - `debug_info`: JSON describing the layers that were replaced.
    - `png_path`: the auto-saved PNG under `ComfyUI/output`, so you no longer